 Step 5: Review terms

-If you get approved for private student loans, you’ll want to review the terms and conditions of the loan.
+If you get approved for private student loans, you’ll want to review the terms and conditions of the loan, such as the repayment options and any disclosure information you should be aware of.
 Review everything carefully.
 Once you feel confident you’re not missing any “gotchas” that could come back to bite you, sign and accept the loan.

 Step 6: Accept the loan